 Spiced Sweet Potato Custard

-Make this custard merely because it is downright delicious — creamy, decadent, with a hint of spice and subtle sweetness, but if you should need to know, it is also gluten-free, grain-free, dairy-free and can be made without processed sugar.
-We use leftover mashed or baked sweet potatoes to whip up this one-bowl wonder.
-Your food processor or immersion blender combines everything to the perfect consistency in just a few minutes.
-All you have to do is wait (and fight off the aroma of maple and spices) while it sets to satin flawlessness in the oven.
-You can also adjust the level of sweetness — reduce the maple crystals and serve with additional maple syrup on top.
-We sometimes swap the sweet potato for cooked pumpkin or winter squash flesh.
+Make this custard merely because it is downright delicious — creamy, decadent, with a hint of spice and subtle sweetness, but if you should need to know, it is also gluten-free, grain-free, and without refined sugar.
+You could also make a few simple ingredient swaps to enjoy it without dairy.
+Adjust the level of sweetness to your taste — reduce the maple crystals or serve with additional maple syrup on top.
+Or omit the maple entirely and use whole pitted dates as your sweetener.
+We use leftover mashed or baked sweet potatoes, but sometimes swap those for pumpkin or butternut squash purée.
+Your food processor or blender combines everything to the perfect consistency in just a few minutes.
+All you have to do is wait (and fight off the aroma of maple and spices) while it sets to flawless satin in the oven.
 We eat this for breakfast, brunch or dessert (and 2-year-old Andy consumed multiple servings as a meal for weeks on end).

 Some tips on making this dairy free custard: